 The main web services role is that of a “communicator” between a Drupal website and an external application.
 This may mean pulling data from a Drupal website, or, vice versa, pushing it there.

 Could you imagine the possible gains from outputting your website content, say, to an iOS or Android app?
-In addition, payment gateways, CRMs, inventory management systems, smart watches and any other apps are ready to work with your Drupal 8 website.
-And that’s just the beginning of what is possible in the hands of good Drupal developers!
+In addition, payment gateways, CRMs, inventory management systems, smartwatches and any other apps are ready to work with your Drupal 8 website.
+And that’s just the beginning of what is possible in the hands of good Drupal development agency!

 Web services help websites and apps find “common language” — Drupal’s HTML data is magically transformed into the formats that are easily understandable for apps (JSON, XML, HAL+JSON, and so on).